engtuncay/engtuncay.github.io/web-css/css-intro-05-Layout.md

 }
 ```

-Tip: You will learn more about the transform property in our 2D Transforms Chapter.
+*Tip:* You will learn more about the transform property in our 2D Transforms Chapter.

-**Center Vertically - Using Flexbox**
+### Center Vertically - Using Flexbox

 You can also use flexbox to center things.
-Just note that flexbox is not supported in IE10 and earlier versions:

-Example
+*Example*

 ```css
 .center {